FAQs for moderation

 Please use the categories below to find the relevant answer to your question.

-All information is sent to the Programme Contact.
-It’s important that you keep us up to date with designated contacts.
+All information is sent to the Programme Contact – occasionally, the Head of Centre and Exams contact will also receive communications to ensure all relevant parties are informed.
 You can do so by completing the webform on our change of contact details page.

-You'll only be allocated a Moderator if visiting moderation is required, as outlined in the qualification specification e.g. T Level Education and Early Years.
-You'll receive confirmation of your Moderator once you've registered and booked your learners on to their occupational Specialism (OS).
+You'll only be allocated a Moderator if visiting moderation is required, as outlined in the qualification specification e.g. Education and Early Years T Level.
+You'll receive confirmation of your Moderator once you've registered and booked your learners onto their Occupational Specialism (OS).

 For all other moderated qualifications, you won’t be allocated a Moderator as all moderation takes place remotely.

-Information on moderation and how it works can be found on the preparing for moderation page.
+Information on moderation and how it works can be found on the moderation page.

 If the qualification has a moderated component, you won’t be allocated an EQA.
 However, you’ll be allocated a Quality Reviewer (QR) who will conduct your annual monitoring review (AMR).